 Allaire State Park

 Rt.
 524 (exit 98 GSP), Wall Township, 732-938-2371.
-Nature Interpretive Center: 732-938-2003.
-Parking fee.
+Parking fee Memorial Day weekend to Labor Day.
 Site of historic Allaire Village and the antique steam trains of the Pine Creek Railroad (see Historic Sites), Allaire State Park also features canoeing and fishing on the Manasquan River and trails for hiking, mountain biking, horseback riding and cross country skiing.
 Nature programs are offered throughout the year.
-Facilities include a Visitor Center/museum, food concession, and campsites.
+Facilities include a Visitor Center/museum, food concession and campsites.

 Black River Park

 973-326-7600.
 Located in Chester Township, Black River Park is a unique linear park with beautiful hiking trails through Black River Gorge connecting the four cultural sites of Cooper Mill, Kay Environmental Center, Bamboo Brook, and Willowwood Arboretum.
 Trails can be accessed from any of these sites.
 From Cooper Mill, the Black River Trail (blue blaze) follows the Black River for 2.3 miles to Kay Environmental Center.
 The red Conifer Pass Trail travels another 1.8 miles from Kay to Bamboo Brook Trail.
 Maps available from Morris County Park Commission.